 While I assumed our second child would have some fascial strain at birth given that 90% of babies have some, I was totally unprepared for our CFT journey.
 In total, our daughter ended up having about 32 hours of CFT with Dr. Gillespie.
 I should add that our daughter wasn’t diagnosed with any disease, disorder, condition, or abnormality at birth or in any subsequent pediatric visits.
 But she was incredibly tight.

 In our first visit to Dr. Gillespie, he found some pelvic strain that pulled into my daughter’s back and diaphragm and some shoulder strain that pulled into her left eye.
-We then visited Dr. Gillespie 2-3 times a week over the next 5 weeks.
-We didn’t really start to see any meaningful improvement in my daughter’s breathing until after about 9-10 hours of treatment.
+We then visited Dr. Gillespie two to three times a week over the next five weeks.
+We didn’t really start to see any meaningful improvement in my daughter’s breathing until after about nine to 10 hours of treatment.

 In the early weeks of our daughter’s life, my husband was offered a job in California; we jumped at for the opportunity to be with our kids in a more outdoor environment.
 We had about a month until we moved and I just assumed if we were persistent, we would finish CFT before we moved.
 I mean, she was a newborn with no diagnosed issues, so this seemed very possible.
 By the time we moved, our daughter had 15 hours of CFT.
 There wasn’t much strain left in her throat during our last appointment pre-move, so I assumed we were done.